 Education and qualifications

 Carsten specialises in European and German competition law, advising clients on the competition antitrust law aspects of merger and acquisitions and distribution systems, as well as on antitrust-related litigation.
 He also advises on state aid cases and cartel proceedings.

-Carsten has particular experience in the financial services and logistics/postal services and logistics and financial services sectors.
+Carsten has particular experience in the energy, logistics/postal and financial services sectors.

 Carsten was seconded for six months to the firm’s London office in 2002 and for six months to the LECG economic consultancy in Boston in 2005.

 Carsten has led on or been a key adviser in many major transactions.
 Those of significance where substantial involvement can be disclosed include advising:

 - Deutsche Börse’s attempted merger with London Stock Exchange (2016/17), and Deutsche Börse’s attempted merger with NYSE Euronext (2011/12), two of the largest exchange mergers ever and both prohibition decisions after very complex Phase II investigations by the European Commission